Dameon1/liri-node-app/README.md

 # liri-node-app

-This liri node app makes use of 'npm packages and an API's' from Twitter, Spotify, and OMDB.
+This liri node app is a Language Interpretation and Recognition Interface that makes use of npm packages and an API's from Twitter, Spotify, and OMDB.

 A user can enter in one of the following commands after a <node index.js> command that is in following "()" in the the terminal and will get the following returns.